- Tether (USDT) is a digital currency whose value is pegged against the US Dollar at a 1:1 ratio and backed by reserves.

 Furthermore, economic factors such as a decline in the global economy or USA's GDP could have unwanted effects on the value and stability of the USD.
 This could influence the company's stability and consequently the value of USDT.
 In short, both USD and USDT will lose much of its purchasing power under these circumstances.

 Based on our analysis, there are two possible causes as to how Tether could crash.
-Firstly, Tether Limited that issues and governs USDT tokens could become insolvent or even become bankrupt as some crypto exchanges have recently.
+Firstly, Tether Limited which issues and governs USDT tokens could become insolvent or even become bankrupt as some crypto exchanges have recently.
 Secondly, a loss of confidence causes investors to switch to an alternative stablecoin for transactions making Tether a redundant cryptocurrency.

 As Tether is a centralized cryptocurrency, its survival is hinged on the company that issues and governs new USDT tokens.
 In the event Tether Limited is forced to liquidate its assets and reserves, the consequences would have a catastrophic ripple effect through the crypto market.